-Services received from Medical Homes or with a Medical Home Referral:
+Services received from Medical Homes or Specialists:

-Some Services from a Medical Home need Prior Authorization.
+Some Services from a Medical Home or Specialist need Prior Authorization.
 The Provider must obtain this.
-This is true for Services completed from an In-Network Provider through a medical Home Referral as well.
+This is true for Services completed from an In-Network Provider.

-Services received without Medical Home Referral or from Out-of-Network Providers:
+Services received from Out-of-Network Providers:

-You must submit Prior Authorization if you do not have a referral.
+You must submit Prior Authorization to receive coverage for Services from an Out-of-Network Provider.
 To receive Prior Authorization contact Providence Health Plan.
 The Out-of-Network Provider may also contact Providence Health Plan.
 Further details can be found in section 3.3.